datengaertnerei/test-data-service/README.md

 ![Swagger UI](https://user-images.githubusercontent.com/44938643/94337964-be67e280-ffee-11ea-951b-576f16af2661.png)

-There is a simple Go client available as a [Gist](https://gist.github.com/datengaertnerei/680a1244439d6dfee9a51dd35430cf5d).
+You can access the [API at SwaggerHub](https://app.swaggerhub.com/apis/datengaertnerei1/datengartnerei-test_data_service_api/) and there is a simple Go client available as a [Gist](https://gist.github.com/datengaertnerei/680a1244439d6dfee9a51dd35430cf5d).

 ## Security setup